The Beginning of Interactive Play at Yalp

 Rob: “While playtesting the game “Freeze,” it starts raining hard, and I decide to send the children in to take a break and eat a sandwich.
 After my first bite, I suddenly hear music coming from outside.
 What turns out?
 The children have sneaked out again and are having fun playing in the pouring rain.
 I see this as a sign that the games are a success (the game Freeze, similar to musical chairs, which is still one of the most popular games on the Sona nowadays).

 During my graduation in December 2006, I proudly show videos of children playing and beautiful images of the next generation of playground equipment’s brand new design.
 Fellow students play a game on the Sona floor.
-A few months later, I am installing the first-ever arch with our assembly team in a school playground in Markelo.
+A few months later, I installed the first-ever arch with our assembly team in a school playground in Markelo.
 After the festive opening at the end of March 2007, the Sona remains in good condition and is a great success as children love to play on it.
 A little later the children from the school are sending met lots of drawings and thanks.

 First Yalp Sona - Schoolyard Markelo